uc-cdis/BMH-admin-portal/bmh_admin_portal_backend/README.md

 *Note*: If this is the first time deploying a CDK application into this account, you may need to run `cdk bootstrap` before deploying this application.

-1. In order for the `create_account` to work as expected, a valid email address should be provided as the new account ROOT email address (and must not be associated with any other AWS Account).
-Currently, this is configured on line `215` in the `workspaces_api_resource_handler.py` lambda function.
-This will need to be replaced by some mechanism to generate unique email addresses for accounts.

-2. Add the OCC/DDI Account Vending Lambda ARN to `bmh_admin_portal_backend/bmh_admin_portal_backend/bmh_admin_portal_config.py`
+1. Configure the deployment.
+Copy `bmh_admin_portal_backend/bmh_admin_portal_backend/bmh_admin_portal_config_TEMPLATE.py` to `bmh_admin_portal_backend/bmh_admin_portal_backend/bmh_admin_portal_config.py`.
+   * auth_redirect_uri - Callback URL for Auth server (Fence)
+   * auth_client_id - Client Id provided from Auth provider (Fence)
+   * auth_oidc_uri - base url for communicating with auth provider (i.e. https://fence.url/user)
+   * auth_client_secret_arn and auth_client_secret_name - The backend lambda uses the client secret to communicate to Fence.
+A AWS SecretManager secret needs to be created manually.
+The arn and name are required here.
+This will work with default encryption.
+If a CMK is used to encrypt the secret, that will need to be added to the CDK application so that the Lambda can be granted permissions to use the Key.
+   * account_creation_lambda_arn - The arn of the OCC/DDI deployed lambda function.

-3. Perform the following commands after checking out the repository:
+2. Run the following commands to deploy:

     ```bash
     $ cd bmh_admin_portal_backend